Our mission is to provide quality benefits and services to meet the needs of our clients. Learn More

 Employers who participate in the State-administered Retirement Systems and Benefit Programs.

-12.20.22 The pension loan interest rate for calendar year 2023 has been determined to be 10 percent per year on the declining balance of the loan.
+12.15.23 The pension loan interest rate for calendar year 2024 has been set by the New Jersey State Treasurer at 11 percent per annum on the declining balance of the loan.
 The administrative processing fee remains at $15.00 per loan.
-The interest rate is determined using the Prime Rate (7.5 percent) plus 2.5 percent.
-The administrative processing fee is set annually to fund costs associated with administering the pension loan program.
-For additional information, see the Pension Loans webpage.
+The interest rate is determined using the Prime Rate (8.5 percent) plus 2.5 percent.
+The administrative processing fee is set annually and is based on the actual costs associated with administering the pension loan program.
+For additional information, see Pension Loans.

-10.14.22 Fiscal Year 2023 Local Employer Billing and FY 2022/2023 comparisons are now posted for the Public Employees' Retirement System and Police and Firemen's Retirement System.
-Find out more
+11.1.2023 Fiscal Year 2024 Local Employer Billing and FY 2023/2024 Comparisons are now posted for the Public Employees' Retirement System and the Police and Firemen's Retirement System.
+Find out more.

 MBOS Snapshot: